The Food Hygiene (England) Regulations 2006

 - have suitable pest controls in place;

-- have adequate natural and/or artificial lighting;
+- have proper natural or artificial lighting;

-- have sufficient natural and/or mechanical ventilation;
+- have sufficient natural or mechanical ventilation;

 - provide clean lavatories which do not lead directly into food rooms;